Chat times for 2017-2018

 We use a college textbook, and I will try to discuss the material in as much depth as possible.
 Quizzes and examinations are thorough, to prepare students further study in the physical sciences, and examinations are similar to those your student would take in a college course.
 However, since this is still a high school course, I do not require college-level performance to pass the course.
 Students who maintain a 50% average on the quizzes and achieve at least 50% on each of the two semester exams will pass the course.
 Students who achieve 75% or above can expect to do well in college-level course material in the same subject.

 Evaluations sent to students reflect these raw scores.
-Scores sent as part of official transcripts from SOLA/RCA are scaled to provide a more accurate comparison for students taking astronomy at the high school level.
+Scores sent as part of official transcripts from Scholars Online are scaled to provide a more accurate comparison for students taking astronomy at the high school level.

 The Procedures page has some specific guidelines for how students might schedule completing all the tasks for each week's work.
 You should go over these suggestions and modify them to suit your student's learning style and outside commitments.
 Most astronomy students are at least freshman or sophomores who have some self-discipline, but they still need help setting their goals and disciplining themselves to get work done in a timely fashion.
 You will have to decide how much help your student needs, but at the very least, you should meet with him once a week to go over the checklist and make sure that he is completing the assigned reading and homework on time.

-The Moodle Astronomy page gives the text assignments, homework problems, CD-ROM activities, web lectures, and lab topics for each chat session.
-The CD-ROM activities take time, but they are well worth the investment, because they present processes in a fashion no textbook or discussion can imitate.
+The Moodle Astronomy page gives the text assignments, homework problems, online textbook companion website activities, web lectures, and lab topics for each chat session.
+The companion website and planetarium activities take time, but they are well worth the investment, because they present processes in a fashion no textbook or discussion can imitate.

 Students sometimes find the homework a bore, and since I do not collect homework for these (copying them into email is more an exercise in typing than fruitful study of astronomy), they may lack motivation to actually do the work involved.
 However, you should encourage your student to complete all problems in the homework assignments.
 Go over the answers with the student, or at least perform spot checks each week.
 All homework problems will have solutions posted to the course conference center